Wildlander-mod/Support/Docs/FAQ.md

 https://www.reddit.com/r/ultimateskyrim/comments/gfdg6l/antialiasing_is_b_a_d/

 Note: this is the only 'fix' support are aware of at this time and if it does not work for you, we won't be able to assist you further

 ---
+## Eorland Graymane wont temper/craft stuff for me
+Eorland Graymane is the best smith in the game, and as such reserves his services for members of the Circle for the companions.

+Note: you must be at least at the stage of "Kill the werewolf hunters" for the Quest "The silver hand"

+---